Pakit

 Branding

-The first thing to take care of was the logo.
-We took help of Mehul Chaudhary to design our logo.
+Mehul Chaudhary to design our logo.
 The logo went through many iterations.
-We were clear from the beginning to use the Sushi color for the logo, as we had used for the interface.
+We were clear from the beginning to use the

 After the logo was done, we started focussing on marketing.
 Since we were bootstrapping, Social Media and word-of-mouth marketing seems the obvious way to pursue.
 We ran a few campaigns, to spread awareness about the service, starting with our college.